 Customer Due Diligence in Banking

 Banks generally have a broad customer portfolio.
-In addition, the transactions mediated by banks are not limited to their own customers.
-One customer of the bank can make payments and transfer money to another bank's customer.
-An average-sized bank mediates thousands of money transfers throughout the day.
+Besides, the transactions mediated by banks are not limited to their customers.
+Customers of a bank can make payments and transfer money to another bank's customer—an average-sized bank channels thousands of money transfers throughout the day.
 Banks are obliged to control the buyer and the sender in these money transfer transactions.

-Because if the bank mediates the payment sent to a banned or sanctioned person, this is a big crime.
-The consequences of the crimes caused by the uncontrolled reception of the receiver and the sender are very severe administrative and fines and banks lose their reputation.
-In today's technology, manual controls are a waste of time and are dysfunctional.
-Banks need an automated transaction screening tool to carry out customer transactions in accordance with AML regulations.
+It faces crucial penalties if a bank mediates the payment sent to a banned or sanctioned person.
+The consequences of the crimes caused by the receiver and the sender's uncontrolled reception have severe administrative and financial fines.
+Also, banks lose their reputation in the eyes of customers and the market.
+In today's technology, manual controls are a waste of time and dysfunctional, especially for digital banking services.
+Therefore, banks need an automated transaction screening tool to carry out customer transactions by AML regulations.

 Independent AML Audits

-Deficiencies detected by independent audits may perhaps protect banks from millions of dollars in fines and prevent reputation losses.
-According to the independent audit reports, banks compensate for the deficiencies in AML compliance programs and further develop the AML program.
-Therefore, banks should have the AML program checked by performing an independent audit at 1 or 2-year intervals.
+Deficiencies detected by independent audits may protect banks from millions of dollars in fines and prevent reputation losses.
+In addition, according to the independent audit reports, banks compensate for AML compliance programs' deficiencies and further develop the AML program.
+That’s why banks should have the AML program checked by an independent audit at one or two-year intervals.